Wearable Medical Devices

-Wearable technology is highly efficient for chronic condition monitoring, therapy delivery, rehabilitation, diagnostics, activity tracking because it enables continuous data tracking and immediate healthcare interventions.
-In 2021, the wearable medical devices market was estimated at $18.9 billion, and it is expected to reach $60.6 billion by 2027 at a CAGR of 22.2%.
-The drivers that impact the market expansion are the rise of lifestyle-associated diseases (e.g., hypertension), the growing demand for home healthcare, and the need to improve patient outcomes.
+In 2022, the wearable medical devices market was estimated at $22.44B, and it is expected to reach $60.48B by 2027 at a CAGR of 21.9%.
+The core market drivers are the rise of lifestyle-associated chronic diseases, the growing geriatric population, the increasing popularity of home healthcare and remote monitoring, and the focus on personalized patient care.

-Wonder How the Healthcare Industry Adopts Wearable Technology?
+How the Healthcare Industry Adopts Wearable Technology

 - 13% of Americans plan to buy a wearable device within a year.

-- A 2021 study conducted by HIMSS reveals that more than half of providers consider wearable technology helpful for patient monitoring.
+- A 2021 study conducted by HIMSS reveals that more than half of healthcare providers consider wearable technology helpful for patient monitoring.

-The Architecture of Cloud-Based Software for Wearables
+The Architecture of Cloud-Based App for Wearable Devices

 ScienceSoft's experts recommend the following cloud-based software architecture to power wearable devices in healthcare.